aathwal3/intro_to_sockets/README.md

 # Intro to Socket.io

 This project demonstrated a basic knowledge of using node.js, express.js and socket.io.
 These three technologies are combined to create a basic chartroom that functions in real time with usernames and supports multiple browsers.
+To contribute to this project just clone the repo, work on your own branch, and push your edits for me to review and merge.
+To clone the repo and get it working in development simply clone the link and run $node index.js and watch it live on http://localhost:8081.

 <h1> Node.js </h1>
 Node.js is a very powerful JavaScript backend library that provides a wrapper around V8 JavaScript runtime in chrome.
 It is not an actual web framework.
 Node is completely non-blocking, which means its able to run different functions in parallel for example, you could upload a file and show the progress of the file upload at the same time- meaning a call from the browser to the server is happening at the same time as a call from the server to the browser.
 Stream between the client side and the server side allow for this to happen.
 When we want to read and write on a stream we are able to condense all of our code into a pipe (a single line of code, awesome!)